Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 ## Revealing module: JavaScript revealing module pattern

-Revealing module pattern is named by Christian Heilmann.
+The revealing module pattern is named by Christian Heilmann.
 This pattern is also an IIFE, but it emphasizes defining all APIs as local variables inside the anonymous function:

 ```js
 // Define revealing module.